lortza/therapy_tracker/README.md

 Visit localhost:3000 on your browser!

 ### Linters

-This project uses [rubocop](https://github.com/rubocop-hq/rubocop) and [scss-lint](https://github.com/sds/scss-lint).
+This project uses [standard rb](https://github.com/standardrb/standard) (in support of the [VS Code extension](https://github.com/standardrb/vscode-standard-ruby?tab=readme-ov-file)) and [scss-lint](https://github.com/sds/scss-lint).
 Run them locally on your machine like this:

 ```
-bundle exec rubocop
+bundle exec standardrb

 bundle exec scss-lint app/assets/stylesheets/**.scss
 ```